|

 Mini Egg Ice Cream (Easy Easter Dessert Recipe)

-Last Updated on April 17, 2025 by becky
+Last Updated on March 25, 2026 by becky

 A Cadbury mini egg ice cream recipe featuring a smooth chocolate base, homemade fudge swirl, and crunchy crushed mini egg candies.
-This easy Easter dessert recipe requires no eggs, and no baking—just whisk, chill, and churn.
+This easy Easter dessert recipe requires no eggs, and no baking.
+Just whisk, chill, and churn.

 Dishes of chocolate ice cream and a dish of mini eggs